-- A. Fellows who wish to nominate a candidate through the Direct Entry path must seek and obtain the prior approval of the President for nomination via this path. - B. Following receipt of written approval from the President to submit a candidate for consideration, the Proposer or a Seconder (Seconder 1 or Seconder 2) submits the online nomination form and includes the candidate's CV.
-The person who submits the nomination must also confirm the candidate's agreement for the nomination to proceed.
-Seconder 1 must also provide a referee's report. - C. The President consults with relevant Panel Chairs to identify three independent assessors who may be contacted. - D. The National Office obtains the assessor reports.
-No nomination can be considered by the Membership Committee unless it has at least one independent assessment report. - E. The Membership Committee determines the suitability of the candidate to go forward to the General Ballot. - F. The National Office includes suitable candidates in the annual General Ballot as per the Standard Entry path.
+- A. Fellows who wish to nominate a candidate through the Direct Entry path must seek and obtain the prior approval of the President for nomination via this path. - B. The Fellow who intends to submit the nomination provides the candidate with these nomination guidelines and obtains the candidate's agreement to proceed with the nomination. - C. Following receipt of written approval from the President to submit a candidate for consideration, the Proposer or a Seconder (Seconder 1 or Seconder 2) submits the online nomination form and includes the candidate's CV.
+Seconder 1 must also provide a referee's report. - D. The National Office sends a nomination consent and disclosure form to the candidate via email.
+Candidates must complete and submit the online consent form for the nomination to proceed. - E. The President consults with relevant Panel Chairs to identify three independent assessors who may be contacted. - F. The National Office obtains the assessor reports.
+No nomination can be considered by the Membership Committee unless it has at least one independent assessment report. - G. The Membership Committee determines the suitability of the candidate to go forward to the General Ballot. - H. The National Office includes suitable candidates in the annual General Ballot as per the Standard Entry path.